 Volunteers help support the library in many ways.
 We welcome people interested in helping with book sales and other fundraising efforts, baking for programs, tending the gardens, and participating in special projects.
 We also need volunteers eighteen and older to help with staffing the library fifteen hours a week.
 For more information, call the library at 706-3896 or e-mail firstname.lastname@example.org.

 Make a Donation

 The library welcomes financial donations in any amount at any time of year.
 These donations may be given in honor or memory of a family member or friend or simply to support the library and its ongoing services and programs.
+We also gratefully accept donations to the library's endowment fund.
 The library is a nonprofit 501c3 organization and all contributions are tax deductible to the extent the law allows.
 They may be dropped off or mailed to Lincolnville Community Library, 208 Main Street, Lincolnville, ME 04849.

 Become a Friend of the Lincolnville Community Library

 Everyone is invited to support the library on an ongoing basis by becoming a member of this organization.
 Annual membership levels include: Dr. Seuss $25 to $49; Dickens $50 to $99; Longfellow $100 to $249; Millay $250 to $499; and Shakespeare $500 and above.
 All members receive the organization’s newsletter.
 Donations may be dropped off or mailed to Lincolnville Community Library, 208 Main Street, Lincolnville, ME 04849.
 Contributions through this organization are also tax deductible.